lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 .. image:: chartwindow.png

-If you want to insert a new column to the left of a column right click on the letter for the column Insert column left.
-If you want the new column to the right is right click on the letter and insert column right.
-If you want to delete a column right click on the letter and delete column.
-To insert a row above the current row right click on the number and insert row above.
-To insert a row below the current row right click on the number and insert row below.
-To delete a row right click the number  and select :menuselection:`Delete rows`.
+If you want to insert a new column to the left of a column right click on the letter for the column :menuselection:`Insert Column Before`.
+If you want the new column to the right is right click on the letter and :menuselection:`Insert Column After`.
+To insert a row above the current row right click on the number and :menuselection:`Insert Row Above`.
+To insert a row below the current row right click on the number and :menuselection:`Insert Row Below`.
+To delete a row or column right click the number  and select :menuselection:`Delete rows` or :menuselection:`Delete Column`.

 To change the size of a row or column of cells click in between the border of that particular row or column and drag with the mouse to give yourself room.